 Socioeconomic conditions and cultural experiences of Latinas in the U.S. Historical and contemporary views of labor, health, education, family, identity formation and leadership.
 Course Information: Same as LALS 276, and SOC 226.
+Grade of C or better in ENGL 160; Grade of C or better or concurrent registration in ENGL 161.
 Class Schedule Information: To be properly registered, students must enroll in one Lecture and one Discussion.
+Individual and Society course, and US Society course.